minifold/minifold/README.md

 ❤️ OS: Manjaro Arch Linux and Ubuntu

-🌱 Learning: Haskell, Julia, MySQL
+🌱 Learning: Haskell, Julia, Rust

 <!--
 **doc-ock/doc-ock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.